 Before taking a deep dive into the perfect credit score, it’s important to understand the credit score basics.
-According to FICO, the average credit score in the second quarter of 2019 was 703 and roughly 58% of Americans have a credit score at or above that range.
-Credit scores can vary from a 300 to 850, creating different thresholds for what’s considered a reliable customer.
+According to FICO, the average credit score in the second quarter of 2019 was 703.
+In addition, roughly 58% of Americans have a credit score at or above that range.
+Credit scores can vary from 300 to 850, creating different thresholds for what’s considered a reliable customer.

 – Excellent: 800 to 850

 – Very Good: 740 to 799